jbolns/LOKAL_for_Kafka/README.md

 There are many potential use cases, including – but not limited to – customer service, organisational analytics, multi-location human-machine interactions, and healthcare.

-Having said that, LfK is being open-sourced in a generic form to allow integration into broader ecosystems.
+Having said that, LfK is being open-sourced in a generic alpha version to allow integration into broader ecosystems, rather than as a final production-ready plug-and-play solution.

-LfK is, therefore, NOT a 'plug-and-play' solution.
-There is a lot to configure.
+## Flexible
+Instead of enforcing a particular style/quality for the entire organisation, LfK has options to pick between three different transcription approaches ([simple](./assets/example_simple_tiny.txt), [segmented](./assets/example_segmentation_tiny.txt), [diarised](./assets/example_diarisation_tiny.txt)) and all five OpenAI Whisper model sizes/qualities available([tiny](./assets/example_simple_tiny.txt), [base](./assets/example_simple_base.txt), [small](./assets/example_simple_small.txt), [medium](./assets/example_simple_medium.txt), [large](./assets/example_simple_large.txt)).
+There is also a setting to turn timestamps on and off by default, and a way to opt out from the default.

+All options above are available on a transcription-by-transcription basis and can be accessed in one of three manners:
+* Dragging/dropping audios into the corresponding section of LfK's source folder (not recommended),
+* Giving users an interface/App with straightforward dropdown options (recommended – the original LOKAL can be easily repurposed for this),
+* Programatically placing audios in the appropriate folder (also recommended).

 ## Setup guidance
 Setup guidance is available separately.
 Click [here](./SETUP_GUIDANCE.md) to access it.